-- 1: Attached,

-- 2: Not attached (explain): [50 words]

-- 18.2.5 Provide information in the following chart regarding Applicant's capabilities to support provider-member consultations using technology (e.g., web consultations, telemedicine).
+18.2.59 Provide information in the following chart regardingto describe members' access to telehealth via network providers and telehealth vendors and Applicant's capabilities to support provider-member consultations using technology (e.g., web consultations, telemedicine).
 Applicant will be evaluated based on the availability of telehealth services for all lines of business, particularly Covered California membership.
 If Applicant is not currently contracted with Covered California, provide a description of its telehealth capabilities, and indicate whether those services will be offered to Covered California members.